rest-control/rest-control/README.md

 Contributing
 ---

 Thank you if you considering contributing to RestControl!
-The contribution guide will be available soon.
+The contribution guide is available in CONTRIBUTING.md file.
 Start watching this project to get regular updates.

 Project roadmap
 ---